Sk2112/Soft-Sell/README.md

 ## 🕒 Time Spent

-🧠 This project was completed in approximately **3 hours**, including:
+🧠 This project was completed in approximately ** 6**, including:

 - Planning layout and component structure
 - Writing modular and clean code
 - Adding visual polish and animations
 - Testing responsiveness and UI consistency
+- Solving the api response error